muratk5n/thirdwave/en/index.md

 could say "Democrats and Republicans need to come together" even when the schisms they experienced were manufactured and subpar, but the [uniter](2021/02/unity.htmml), narrative offered some brownie points..
-You could pretend to [hate the game](https://drive.google.com/uc?export=view&id=1r8wAGwhOmflPy0vCbbSEM0mSb16Ua7qF), while being a much loved actor in it (at least for one side)..
+You could pretend to [hate the game](https://drive.google.com/uc?export=view&id=1r8wAGwhOmflPy0vCbbSEM0mSb16Ua7qF), while being a much loved player in it (at least for one side)..

 ---